Hyder47/Cleaning_CSV_Pandas/README.md

 # Cleaning_CSV_Pandas
-Cleaning a csv file using the Pndas package.
+Cleaning a csv file using the Pandas package.